g-plane/flac.wasm/wasm/metaflac/README.md

 ### Using in Web Worker

-By default, running `metaflac` is blocking the main thread which leads to be out of page response.
+By default, running `metaflac` will block the main thread which leads to be out of page response.
 To avoid "freezing" the UI, you can run it in a Web Worker.

 Just need to change the import: